 Bold and Pop offers a variety of different social media packages, and one thing they offer that you don’t commonly see is a stand-alone, non-retainer “Social Media Consulting package.”
 For a one-time fee of 2k, they’ll get you set up with a social media marketing strategy that’s tailor-made to your business.

-This is a service that stands out, because it’s something that plenty of clients may want-- to know how to do the work instead of paying for someone to do it for them month after month.
+This is a service that stands out, because it’s something that plenty of clients may want– to know how to do the work instead of paying for someone to do it for them month after month.

-This comes at a high cost because it’s one-off service, which benefits the business, and it can also be used to rope in potential customers who look at the strategy, who now trust you, and who think “gosh that’s a lot more work than I originally thought.”
+This comes at a high cost because it’s a one-off service, which benefits the business, and it can also be used to rope in potential customers who look at the strategy, who now trust you, and who think “gosh that’s a lot more work than I originally thought.”
 So not only are they getting paid a high fee to create a strategy, there’s a good chance that clients may then hire them for ongoing retainer work to execute the strategy, too.